Blondies vs Brownies: What’s the difference + Recipes

 - If you happen to have any leftover, make sure you store them in an airtight container up to 1 week.
 They will stay fresh this way and are great for lunchboxes!
 Maintain freshness on-the-go when you wrap them individually with plastic wrap.

-- Wether you are making the brownies or the blondies, make sure you have a prepared pan handy that is lined with parchment paper so you can lift out the cookie bars to cut on your cutting board.
+- Whether you are making the brownies or the blondies, make sure you have a prepared pan handy that is lined with parchment paper so you can lift out the cookie bars to cut on your cutting board.
 This helps to maintain their shape and make cutting into the gooey texture easier without making a mess of them.

 - Go crazy and make both a batch of my Keto Blondies and a batch of my Low Carb Fudge Brownies and combine them to make brownie blondie bars!
 You can either layer them and swirl, or spread the brownie batter in the bottom of a square baking pan and then plop the keto blondie batter in a cobblestone pattern on top by using a cookie scoop.